Lada Samara: Samara 2 (1997)

 In January 2007, an upgraded Samara 2, using the modern 1.6-litre VAZ-11183-20 engine first seen in the VAZ 2110 went on sale.
 While the Lada 110 and the Lada Priora have taken much of the Samara's market share at home, the Samara retains a clear price advantage and steady demand.
 The production of sedan Lada Samara 2 was stopped in December 2012; hatchbacks were still assembled until the end of 2013.

+As with the VAZ 2108, the AvtoVAZ division VIS-AVTO produced special commercial vans and refrigerated trucks for various purposes.